StarnovaStudios/soul-realms-modpack/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide relevant details for your enhancement, such as new mods, replacement mods, scripts, etc.
 - **Describe the current behavior** and **explain which behavior you expected to see instead or new behavior added** and why.
 At this point you can also tell which alternatives do not work for you.
-- **Explain why this enhancement would be useful** to most Developer Toolkit users.
+- **Explain why this enhancement would be useful** to most the modpacks' users.

 ### Your First Code Contribution
 <!-- TODO